 The Patriot Guard Riders is a diverse amalgamation of riders from across the nation.
 We have one thing in common besides motorcycles.
 We have an unwavering respect for those who risk their very lives for America’s freedom and security.
 If you share this respect, please join us.

 We don’t care what you ride or if you ride, what your political views are, or whether you’re a hawk or a dove.
 It is not a requirement that you be a veteran.
 It doesn't matter where you’re from or what your income is; you don’t even have to ride.
 The only prerequisite is Respect.

-Our main mission is to attend the funeral services of fallen American heroes as invited guests of the family.
+Our main mission is to attend the funeral services of fallen American heroes as invited guests of the Next-of-Kin (or the Funeral Director at their behest).
 Each mission we undertake has two basic objectives.

 - 1. Show our sincere respect for our fallen heroes, their families, and their communities.

 - 2. Shield the mourning family and their friends from interruptions created by any protester or group of protesters.

 We accomplish the latter through strictly legal and non-violent means.

 To request the presence of the Central Texas Patriot Guard Riders, we ask that the Next-of-Kin, Casualty Assistance Officer or the Funeral Director contact: